-In the traditional approach of energy efficiency potential studies, there are three broad categories of efficiency potential: technical, an ideal scenario which sums all energy efficiency measures that are feasible given technology limitations; economic, the fraction of the technical potential that is cost-effective; and achievable, or fraction of the economic potential that is attainable given actual program infrastructure and both societal and market limitations.
+In the traditional approach of energy efficiency potential studies, there are three broad categories of efficiency potential: technical, which sums all energy efficiency measures that are feasible given technology limitations; economic, the fraction of the technical potential that is cost-effective; and achievable, or the fraction of the economic potential that is attainable given actual societal and market limitations.